Marina is a writer and independent researcher based in New York.

 Education

-Marina holds a Master’s of Science degree (with distinction) in Architectural Conservation from The University of Edinburgh (Class of 2022).
+Marina holds a Bachelor of Arts cum laude in History of Art and Architecture from Harvard University.
+She additionally holds a Master’s of Science degree (with distinction) in Architectural Conservation from The University of Edinburgh.

 +

-For nearly three years, Marina worked in various capacities on the editorial team at Business of Home (New York), learning the ins-and-outs
+For more than three years, she worked in various capacities on the editorial team at Business of Home (New York), learning the ins-and-outs

 Before that, she worked across several arts and culture institutions, including: